What we know about the Baltimore bridge collapse | KRDO

 Is there a hazmat risk?

+The US Coast Guard detected an oil sheen on the water near the wreckage on Tuesday, but the source of the fuel has not been determined, USCG Petty Officer Kimberly Reaves said.

+There are no drinking water intakes near the site of the crash that could compromise drinking water quality, said US Environmental Protection Agency spokesperson Shaun Eagan.

-The US Coast Guard is examining 13 damaged containers – some with potentially hazardous materials – that were on the container ship that crashed into the bridge, according to a US government document obtained by CNN and a US official familiar with the matter.
+The Coast Guard had been examining 13 damaged containers – some with potentially hazardous materials – that were on the container ship that crashed into the bridge, according to a US government document obtained by CNN and a US official familiar with the matter.

-A Coast Guard team trained in working with hazardous materials is going through the ship’s manifest to determine what was on board and what – if any – health risks could arise from the material, the official said.

-And the damaged containers are being examined by an elite Coast Guard team, according to an unclassified memo from the federal Cybersecurity and Infrastructure Security Agency to non-government organizations and critical infrastructure operators.
+But the “majority” of the containers carrying hazardous materials “are closer to the pilot house and are completely unaffected by the damage to the bow of the ship,” Gautier said.

 Was this an accident or an intentional act?